-- Minister, priest, rabbi, or other clergy person
+- Minister, priest, rabbi, or another clergy person

-Any of these adults should be able to help you get treatment from someone who works with depressed teens.
+Any of these adults should be able to help you find a treatment provider who works with depressed teens.
 If you tell one of these people and they are not able to get you help, tell someone else.
 You know your feelings best!
 Sometimes even adults may have a hard time accepting that a teen is depressed, or they may not know what to do.

-Anyone who has thoughts or feelings about hurting themselves should be taken seriously and should get professional help right away.
-Suicide is the third leading cause of death in teens and young adults, but it can be prevented with proper intervention and treatment.
-It is important to realize how serious it is to have thoughts about suicide or hurting yourself.
-When someone is very depressed, they are not able to think clearly and can become confused or make quick decisions about what to do.
-You must remember that hurting yourself is never the right option, and that there are people who can help you.
+Anyone who has thoughts or feelings about hurting themselves should be taken seriously and should get professional help right away!
+Suicide is the third leading cause of death in teens and young adults, but it can be prevented with proper intervention and early treatment.
+It’s important to realize how serious it is to have thoughts about suicide or hurting yourself.
+When someone is very depressed, they’re not able to think clearly and can become confused or make quick decisions about what to do.
+You must remember that hurting yourself is never the right thing to do, and that there are people who can help you.

 What should I do if I think that one of my friends is depressed?

 If you think your friend is depressed, you should try to get him or her to tell an adult, such as a parent, school counselor, or health care provider.
 If your friend will not get help, you should talk to a trusted adult.
 This is especially important if your friend has told you or another close friend that they don’t want to live anymore.

 You might worry that your friend will be upset with you if you tell an adult.
 In fact, they may have asked you not to tell anyone.
 You must remember though, that it is better for your friend to be angry with you at first for telling someone than to possibly hurt him or herself.

 There are many different kinds of treatment for depression.
 Deciding on the right treatment for you depends upon how much trouble you are having, what treatment options are available to you, your family’s feelings about how you want to deal with the depression, and the recommendations of your health care provider.